 All you need to do is answer a few questions to see if you are likely to be approved for a credit card.
 This will reduce the chances of you being rejected for credit cards and potentially damaging your credit score.
 It's not an application and will not affect your credit score.

 Once you have used our eligibility checker, or if you're ready to apply for a Visa credit card, you can find the best credit card using our comparison table.

-When you click through you will need to put in a few personal details and then wait to see if you application has been successful.
+When you click through you will need to put in a few personal details and then wait to see if your application has been successful.

 With most cards, you should get an initial response in a couple of minutes.
 If the Visa credit card issuer needs to talk to you in more detail, they might ring you.

 If your application is successful, you should receive your new card in a couple of days, after the card issuer has made some background checks.

 You use a Visa credit card just like any other credit card.
 You pay for goods and services and then will receive a monthly statement showing your transactions.

-You will need to pay off some of the balance each month.
+You will need to pay off some balance each month.

 If you are buying online, you will need to put in your card details and the security number on the back of your card.

 Visa has introduced an extra level of security for online payments, called Visa Secure, which helps to prevent fraud.